-Enhance Remote Utilities (RU) capabilities with RU Server installed on your premises.
+Enhance Remote Utilities capabilities with RU Server installed on your premises.

-NoteSynchronization and authorization roles are only available with the self-hosted server.
-These features are not available with our hosted relay service.
+NoteSynchronization and authentication roles are only available with the self-hosted server.
+These features are not available with our public server infrastructure.

-The Internet ID technology implemented in Remote Utilities uses a relay (routing) server to help establish a remote connection over the Internet.
-Our company provides such relay server infrastructure as a default setting for the Internet ID connection type:
+The Internet-ID technology implemented in Remote Utilities uses a relay (routing) server to help establish a remote connection over the Internet.
+This lets you connect to remote computers located behind a firewall or a NAT device such as a router:

-However, you can switch from using our servers to using your own RU Server.
+When you first enable the Internet-ID in the program, our company's public server infrastructure is used by default.
+However, you can switch from using our servers to using your own self-hosted server.
 In this case, you'll need to deploy the server on your premises and configure both sides of a remote connection — the Viewer and the Host — to connect through your server:

-In order to save time when deploying Hosts on multiple remote PCs, you can build a custom Host installer and embed your RU Server address (or DNS name) in the settings.
+In order to save time when deploying Hosts across multiple endpoints, you can build a custom Host installer and embed your RU Server address (or DNS name) in the settings.
 Use the MSI Configurator tool built into the Viewer to create a custom Host installer.

 Technicians working on a team can synchronize their address books.
 This means that changes made to the address book by one technician will immediately be seen by the others.

 The sync setup process starts on the server.
-The server administrator creates users, groups and an address book to sync so he can assign users and/or groups access rights to the whole address book, or its specific folders and connections:
+The server administrator creates users, groups and an address book to sync.
+Then he assigns users and/or groups access rights to the entire address book or its specific folders and connections: